molomono/Anti-Z-Wobble-Flexures/README.md

 ## ⚖️ License

 This project is licensed under the **Open Community License (OCL)**.

-* **Personal Use:** You are free to print, build, and modify these designs for your own use.
-* **Internal Business Use:** You may use these designs within your company (e.g., as tools on a production line).
-* **Commercial Restriction:** You may **not** sell the 3D files or physical 3D-printed versions of these designs for profit without explicit permission from the author.
-* **Attribution:** Any redistribution must include credit to the original author.

 [View the full OCL terms here](https://github.com/OpenCommunityLicence/OpenCommunityLicence)

 ---